rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 Reality is not logically self-consistent since it contains contradictory truth assignments for every logically self-consistent existential proposition.

-Therefore, Reality is not a `Thing`; ∃(_**c<sub>Reality</sub>**_) is exclusively false; and it does not contain itself.
-And, sensationally, Reality does not exist.
-Of course, it does in a primal sense, but not in the sense used here, which would require that Reality contains itself.
+Therefore, by definition, Reality is not a `Thing`.

+Reality is also not an existential proposition.

+Therefore by [1], sensationally, Reality does not exist.
+Of course, it does exist in a primal sense, but not by the definition used here, which would require that Reality contains itself (as an extant _concept_).

-Thus, this "axiomatization of Reality" makes no attempt to explain _why_ or _how_ Reality does exist.
+Accordingly, this "axiomatization of Reality" makes no attempt to explain _why_ or _how_ Reality does exist.
 Nor, even, how the crux of it works -- how the "logically self-consistent" property is crucially applied to the subset of _concepts_, to produce what we here call `Things`.
 Perhaps one day we will know, but for now the thrill of discovery and pursuit of explanation shall suffice!

-### `Thing`
+### Things

-`Thing` encompasses "Platonic" _concepts_ such as the number one, or a Euclidean circle; and "physical" _concepts_ such as a photon, or a cat; and "meta-physical" _concepts_, such as aesthetics, or economics... as long as such _concepts_ are logically self-consistent.
+The (strict) subset of _concepts_, or `Things`, encompasses "Platonic" _concepts_ such as the number one, or a Euclidean circle; and "physical" _concepts_ such as a photon, or a cat; and "meta-physical" _concepts_, such as aesthetics, or economics... as long as such _concepts_ are logically self-consistent.

 For example, the non-trivial factorization of a prime number is not a `Thing`, because it is contradictory in its own terms.
-Therefore, _"The non-trivial factorization of the number five exists."_ is an existential proposition __that exists in Reality__, but is not a `Thing`, implicates no `Thing`, and is everywhere false.
+Therefore, _"The non-trivial factorization of the number five exists."_ is an existential proposition __that exists in Reality__, but is not a `Thing`, implicates no `Thing`, and is exclusively false.

 A general method of determining the "logical self-consistency" of some thing _a priori_ is unknown.